 A common question is whether hiring a local VA is just like hiring a contractor.
 While there are similarities, some key differences exist.

-Both VAs and contractors offer specialized services on a contract basis, or more commonly now, a fixed salary arrangement, perhaps through an offshore office or local agency.
+Both VAs and contractors offer specialized services on a contract basis, or more commonly now, a fixed salary arrangement, perhaps through an offshore office or local agency like Virtual Done Well.
 But this may be without some of the perks of local/traditional employment.

 The VA industry is changing fast, driven by the rise of remote work and the growing demand for flexible, cost-effective solutions.
 What started as a trend among startups and entrepreneurs is now becoming mainstream, with larger businesses jumping on board.